 To incentivize cost control, CMS sets price targets for each episode.
 Hospitals that spend below these targets can receive additional payments, while those exceeding the targets may face recoupments.
 Payments and recoupments are adjusted based on the hospital’s performance on quality measures, ensuring that both cost and care quality are prioritized.

-Quality Measures and Composite Quality Score (CQS)
+Proposed Quality Measures & Composite Quality Score (CQS)

-• Hybrid Hospital-Wide All-Cause Readmission Measure
+- Hybrid All-Cause Readmission Measure

 The Composite Quality Score (CQS) combines these measures, weighted by episode volume, to determine a hospital’s quality performance.
 The CQS then adjusts the financial reconciliation amounts, rewarding hospitals that achieve high quality scores and reducing the financial burden on those that do not.